 Earnings (loss) per share ("EPS") is presented for basic and diluted EPS.
 We compute basic EPS by dividing net income (loss) attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
-Weighted average common shares includes 4.6 billion shares for the years ended December 31, 2017, 2016 and 2015 that would be issued upon the full exercise of the warrant issued to Treasury from the date the warrant was issued through December 31, 2017, 2016 and 2015, respectively.
+Weighted average common shares includes 4.6 billion shares for the years ended December 31, 2018, 2017 and 2016 that would be issued upon the full exercise of the warrant issued to Treasury from the date the warrant was issued through December 31, 2018, 2017 and 2016, respectively.

 The calculation of income available to common stockholders and EPS is based on the underlying premise that all income after payment of dividends on preferred shares is available to and will be distributed to the common stockholders.
-However, as a result of our conservatorship status and the terms of our agreements with Treasury, no amounts are available to distribute as dividends to common or preferred stockholders (other than to Treasury as holder of the senior preferred stock).
+However, as a result of our conservatorship status and the terms of the senior preferred stock, no amounts are available to distribute as dividends to common or preferred stockholders (other than to Treasury as the holder of the senior preferred stock).
 Dividends distributed or available for distribution were calculated based on our net worth as of the end of the applicable fiscal quarters for each respective year, less the applicable capital reserve amount; however, the dividend payment for the fourth quarter of 2017 was reduced by \$2.4 billion from the otherwise payable amount as a result of the December 2017 letter agreement with Treasury.

 The calculation of diluted EPS includes all the components of basic earnings per share, plus the dilutive effect of common stock equivalents such as convertible securities and stock options.
 Weighted average shares outstanding is increased to include the number of additional common shares that would have been outstanding if the dilutive potential common shares had been issued.
-Our diluted EPS weighted average shares outstanding includes 131 million shares of convertible preferred stock for the year ended December 31, 2016.
-During periods in which a net loss attributable to common stockholders has been incurred, the years ended December 31, 2017 and 2015, potential common equivalent shares outstanding are not included in the calculation because it would have an anti-dilutive effect.
+Our diluted EPS weighted average shares outstanding includes 131 million shares of convertible preferred stock for the year ended December 31, 2018.
+During periods in which a net loss attributable to common stockholders has been incurred, such as the year ended December 31, 2017, potential common equivalent shares outstanding are not included in the calculation because it would have an anti-dilutive effect.